GDSC-IIIT-Kalyani/WOC-certificate-generator-Hactoberfest2021/README.md

 cd WOC-certificate-generator-Hactoberfest2021
 ```
  4. You must have `Python >= 3.9.1`
- 5. pip install required packages.
+ 5. Now you want to install this packages by using pip.
  ```
  pip install -r requirements.txt
  ```
  6. Now you can run the `main.py` to get started.
-Then open live server and fill details to get Winter of code 2.0 certificate
+ 7. Then open live server and fill details to get Winter of code 2.0 certificate.

 # ✨ Contributors